Ruby laser

 A ruby laser is a solid-state laser that uses a synthetic ruby crystal as its gain medium.
-The first working laser was a ruby laser made by Theodore H. "Ted" Maiman at Hughes Research Laboratories on May 16, 1960.
+The first working laser was a ruby laser made by Theodore H. Maiman at Hughes Research Laboratories on May 16, 1960.

 Ruby lasers produce pulses of coherent visible light at a wavelength of 694.3 nm, which is a deep red color.
 Typical ruby laser pulse lengths are on the order of a millisecond.

 Design

 A ruby laser most often consists of a ruby rod that must be pumped with very high energy, usually from a flashtube, to achieve a population inversion.
 The rod is often placed between two mirrors, forming an optical cavity, which oscillate the light produced by the ruby's fluorescence, causing stimulated emission.
 Ruby is one of the few solid state lasers that produce light in the visible range of the spectrum, lasing at 694.3 nanometers, in a deep red color, with a very narrow linewidth of 0.53 nm.

-The ruby laser is a three level solid state laser.
+The ruby laser is a three-level solid state laser.
 The active laser medium (laser gain/amplification medium) is a synthetic ruby rod that is energized through optical pumping, typically by a xenon flashtube.
 Ruby has very broad and powerful absorption bands in the visual spectrum, at 400 and 550 nm, and a very long fluorescence lifetime of 3 milliseconds.
 This allows for very high energy pumping, since the pulse duration can be much longer than with other materials.
 While ruby has a very wide absorption profile, its conversion efficiency is much lower than other mediums.

 In early examples, the rod's ends had to be polished with great precision, such that the ends of the rod were flat to within a quarter of a wavelength of the output light, and parallel to each other within a few seconds of arc.
 The finely polished ends of the rod were silvered; one end completely, the other only partially.
-The rod, with its reflective ends, then acts as a Fabry–Pérot etalon (or a Gires-Tournois etalon).
+The rod, with its reflective ends, then acts as a Fabry–Pérot etalon (or a Gires–Tournois etalon).
 Modern lasers often use rods with antireflection coatings, or with the ends cut and polished at Brewster's angle instead.
 This eliminates the reflections from the ends of the rod.
 External dielectric mirrors then are used to form the optical cavity.
 Curved mirrors are typically used to relax the alignment tolerances and to form a stable resonator, often compensating for thermal lensing of the rod.

 Ruby also absorbs some of the light at its lasing wavelength.
 To overcome this absorption, the entire length of the rod needs to be pumped, leaving no shaded areas near the mountings.
 The active part of the ruby is the dopant, which consists of chromium ions suspended in a synthetic sapphire crystal.
 The dopant often comprises around only 0.05% of the crystal, but is responsible for all of the absorption and emission of radiation.
 Depending on the concentration of the dopant, synthetic ruby usually comes in either pink or red.